c4tom/DreamDevBox/docs/custom-container/enable-mailhog.rst

 5. Start using it
 -----------------

-* Once the Devilbox is running, visit http://localhost:8025 in your browser.
+* Once the DreamDevBox is running, visit http://localhost:8025 in your browser.
-* Any email send by any of the Devilbox managed projects will then appear in MailHog
+* Any email send by any of the DreamDevBox managed projects will then appear in MailHog

 TL;DR
 =====

 For the lazy readers, here are all commands required to get you started.
-Simply copy and paste the following block into your terminal from the root of your Devilbox git
+Simply copy and paste the following block into your terminal from the root of your DreamDevBox git
 directory:

 .. code-block:: bash